Emmenemoi/asaodevbox/README.md

 The image disk is named AsaoDevBox.img and can be write on a microSD or USB drive with tools like [etcher](https://www.balena.io/etcher/).

-Plug your install device and start your AsaoDevBox.
+Plug your install device and ethernet network cable, then start your AsaoDevBox.
+The ethernet cable is only necessary during installation and can be remove after the second boot.

 After some minutes, you can extract you install device and get your kube-config file, the install device is not mounted in normal run.